cloudnative-pg/cloudnative-pg/docs/src/postgis.md

 - the presence in the system of PostGIS and related libraries
 - the presence in the database(s) of the PostGIS extension

-Being CloudNativePG founded on Immutable Application Containers, the only way to provision PostGIS is to add it to the container image that you use for the operand.
+Since CloudNativePG is based on Immutable Application Containers, the only way to provision PostGIS is to add it to the container image that you use for the operand.
 The ["Container Image Requirements" section](container_images.md) provides detailed instructions on how this is achieved.
 More simply, you can just use